 Finding a mentor to help guide you, especially early in your personal or professional life, can be the difference between success and mediocrity, even failure.

 One of the newly discovered "secrets" of success and happiness has been hiding in plain sight for years.

 Getting mental health support to those in distress can save relationships, careers, and even lives.
 Here's how.

-Vitriolic politics, a volatile economy, an epidemic of violence, the changing climate, and world affairs.
-It's times like these that we need to help one another.
+Vitriolic politics, a volatile economy, an epidemic of violence, the changing climate, and world affairs: It's at times like these that we need to help one another.
 Here's how.